Understanding the Basics of Cannabis Farm Irrigation Systems

 Leveraging Technology for Precision Irrigation

-- Improved water use efficiency
+- Better water use

-- Better crop yields
+- Higher crop yields

-- Lower operational costs
+- Lower operating costs

 Best Practices for Maintaining and Managing Irrigation Systems